What is Play Therapy?

 These tools will help strengthen the inner child without the need for spoken words.

-Beacons Play Therapy has a strict code of practice and ethical frameworks that it must adhere to, which are regulated by PTUK.
+Beacons Play Therapy has a strict code of practice and ethical frameworks that it must adhere to, which are provided by PTUK (We are not regulated by them).
 More information can be found on their website.

 How can Play Therapy help my child?

 Play is vital to every child’s social, emotional, cognitive, physical, creative and language development.
 It helps make learning concrete for all children and young people including those for whom verbal communication may be difficult.